Cloud-Days-25/SpringApp/README.md

    - `IAMFullAccess`
    - `ElasticLoadBalancingFullAccess`

-5. After creating the user, save the Access Key ID and Secret Access Key securely in GitHub
+5. After creating the user, save the Access Key ID and Secret Access Key securely in GitHub and also download csv file with them.

 ### Enable Billing Alerts
 1. Log in to AWS Console with your root account